 Anna Seweryn, the 2015 Intern, is a paper and photograph conservator at the National Archives, Krakow, Poland, and at the National Digital Archives in Warsaw.
 The National Archives of Poland holds a significant collection of 19th and 20th century photographs, for which Anna has been appointed conservator.
 The Archives plans to establish a Centre of Conservation Competency within the next several years, and the experience and knowledge Anna has gained during the internship will be a great asset to the new program.
 The Centre will conduct research and offer training devoted to the preservation and conservation of archival materials.

 Anna comments on the value of the internship: “After my internship I am much more confident in my conservation decisions, and I know that I can always count on the people I met at NEDCC to offer advice.
 I learned conservation techniques that were new to me, and improved my knowledge about developing storage of photographic collections; preparation of photographic materials for exhibition; and preparing survey reports for photographic collections, which is extremely important in my every day work.
 The internship gave me an opportunity to work with new conservation materials and equipment which I will include in my future work.”

-During the last eleven years, over 40 conservators, teachers, and graduate students from eleven countries have received training in photograph conservation through the NEDCC program.
+Over a twelve-year period, over 40 conservators, teachers, and graduate students from eleven countries have received training in photograph conservation through the NEDCC program.
 As a direct result of the program, the Academy of Fine Arts and Design in Bratislava has built a reputation as an international center for advanced conservation training, and has established a new degree-granting program in photograph conservation that will help train emerging photograph conservators in the region.
 After attending the training programs, participants have given presentations for colleagues, provided consultations for the region's cultural heritage institutions, and have begun preserving the irreplaceable photographs that document the region's rich cultural history.